ishiyan/Proeftuin-py/akarp/nn-zero-to-hero/README.md

 - [YouTube video lecture](https://youtu.be/t3YJ5hKiMQ0)
 - [Jupyter notebook files](lectures/makemore/makemore_part5_cnn1.ipynb)

-## Lecture 7: Let's build GPT: from scratch, in code, spelled out.
+## Lecture 7: Let's build GPT: from scratch, in code, spelled out

 We build a Generatively Pretrained Transformer (GPT), following the paper "Attention is All You Need" and OpenAI's GPT-2 / GPT-3.
 We talk about connections to ChatGPT, which has taken the world by storm.
 We watch GitHub Copilot, itself a GPT, help us write a GPT (meta :D!) .
 I recommend people watch the earlier makemore videos to get comfortable with the autoregressive language modeling framework and basics of tensors and PyTorch nn, which we take for granted in this video.